COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/basics.rst

 BH + star binaries surviving 100 Myr
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For outcomes that are less extreme but still rare — such as persistent BH + star systems — STROOPWAFEL provides substantial efficiency gains over flat Monte Carlo.
-Using the same parameter space, ``derive_params``, and ``BSEDict`` as the previous examples, we can simply swap out the hit function to find BH + star systems that remain bound for at least 100 Myr after the BH forms:
+Now let's repeat that whole scenario, but instead of BH + BH binaries we want to sample BH + stellar companion systems that remain bound for at least 100 Myr after the BH forms.
+We can use the same parameter space and ``derive_params`` function as above, but this time we will use the custom ``bh_star_100myr`` hit function defined earlier.

 .. code-block:: python